-All employees will be limited to a maximum carryover annually of 5 days.
-The maximum aggregate carryover permitted for employees hired after January 1, 1998, including the current years allowed shall be 30 days.
+All employees will be limited to a maximum carryover annually of 5 days (40 hours) of vacation time accrued during the calendar year.
 In extraordinary circumstances, such as unusual work circumstances, deadlines, or demands, the President may increase the allowable annual carryover to ten (10) days.
-The additional time that is carried over must be used during the next calendar year, in addition to all other vacation time the employee will accrue during that calendar year.
-In cases where vacation carryover in excess of 30 days is allowed with prior approval of the President, the employee's vacation balance will be automatically reduced to the maximum aggregate carryover of 30 days and all unused vacation time will be forfeited.
+The additional time that is carried over must be used during the next calendar year, in addition to all other vacation time required to be used during that calendar year as outlined in the grid above.